SFTtech/openage/doc/buildsystem.md

 Provides the function `codegen_run`, which

- - at cmake-time, runs the openage.codegen python module to obtain a list of sources it will generate
+ - at cmake-time, runs the engine.codegen python module to obtain a list of sources it will generate
  - at build time, actually generates the sources and writes them to the source directory where necessary

 It sets the variable `CODEGEN_TARGET_TUS`, containing a list of created `cpp` files.
 That variable is designed to be used in a call to `add_sources(openage GENERATED ${CODEGEN_TARGET_TUS})`.